two-dogs/the-kennel/option-drivers.md

 > find `add ppa` option, and add `ppa:xorg-edgers/ppa` for the "edgers" ppa

-> or ` ppa:graphics-drivers/ppa` for the newest ppa refered to below.
+> or ` ppa:graphics-drivers/ppa` for the newer ppa refered to below.

 > and __update the cache__